Stižemo: May 1978: Ristovski and Ivandić leave Bijelo Dugme

-In parallel to making Stižemo and negotiating the terms of its release, Ristovski and Ivandić fought a continual battle with Bregović for more creative input within Bijelo Dugme.
-Specifically, they sought to have their names included on the writing credits, a concession that would have affected subsequent revenue sharing and royalty payments.
-Stižemo thus also became leverage of sorts as they would meet with Bregović during his army leaves to play him the recordings, believing they could persuade him to let them compose for Bijelo Dugme.
-After getting flatly rejected by Bregović, the two, encouraged by the positive reactions of the critics who had the opportunity to listen to the still unreleased material, decided to leave Bijelo Dugme.
+In parallel to making Stižemo and negotiating financial terms of its release, Ristovski and Ivandić also fought a continual battle with Bregović for more creative input within Bijelo Dugme.
+Specifically, they sought to be included in the writing credits, a concession that would have affected subsequent revenue sharing and royalty payments.
+Stižemo thus also became leverage of sorts as the duo would meet with Bregović during his army leaves to play him the recordings, believing they could persuade him to let them compose for Bijelo Dugme.
+However, after getting flatly rejected by Bregović, the two—encouraged by the positive reactions of the critics that had been given the opportunity to listen to the still-unreleased Stižemo material—decided to leave Bijelo Dugme.

-Ivandić's exit from the band, in particular, was accompanied with an unpleasant exchange between him and Bregović in the Yugoslav press.
-In the 29 May 1978 issue of Zdravo, Ivandić stated: "[While I was at Bijelo Dugme], in the eyes of the public I was a star while in reality, I was a glorified stagehand.
+Ivandić's exit, in particular, was accompanied with an unpleasant exchange between him and Bregović in the Yugoslav press.
+In the 29 May 1978 issue of Zdravo, Ivandić stated: "[While I was with Bijelo Dugme], the [Yugoslav] public saw me as a star, while in reality I was actually a glorified stagehand.
 That's why Laza and I had to leave".
-The Yugoslav public didn't have to wait long for Bregović's response: "Ivandić [says he]'s leaving Bijelo Dugme because he's sick of playing my songs ... only to go play Laza Ristovski's songs.
+The Yugoslav public didn't have to wait long for Bregović's response: "Ivandić [says he]'s leaving Bijelo Dugme because he's sick of playing my songs ... only to then go and play Laza Ristovski's songs.
 He's a fool for crapping on the things he did at Dugme.
-[Let me get this straight], he's got an issue with carrying amplifiers while I—a much bigger star who can buy him and sell him ten times before breakfast—don't mind it?
+[So, let me get this straight], he's got an issue with carrying amplifiers while I—a much bigger star who can buy him and sell him ten times before breakfast—don't mind it?
 Go figure".

 By late June 1978, the negotiations with Jugoton broke down for good as the label refused to pay US$300,000 Ristovski and Ivandić had requested for the album.
 The duo then turned to other Yugoslav labels, soon agreeing terms with ZKP RTLJ for the release of Stižemo.
 The label promoted the album enthusiastically with high quality press material.
 Furthermore, Stižemo marked the very first time in Yugoslavia that an album had its release date publicly announced in advance; a widely used practice in the country at the time was to release an album before promoting it.
 Still, the release date ZKP RTLJ originally committed to would turn out to be delayed.
 The album was eventually released on 10 September 1978.